ivanorsolic/oricodes/content/english/Artificial Intelligence/camera calibration/camera distortions.md

 The calibrateCamera function, given the object points and image points by the *findChessboardCorners function*, performs the following:

 1. Computes the initial intrinsic parameters.
 The distortion coefficients are all set to zeros initially.
 2. Estimates the initial camera pose as if the intrinsic parameters have been already known.
-This is done using [`solvePnP()`](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#bool solvePnP(InputArray objectPoints, InputArray imagePoints, InputArray cameraMatrix, InputArray distCoeffs, OutputArray rvec, OutputArray tvec, bool useExtrinsicGuess, int flags)) .
 3. Runs the global [Levenberg-Marquardt](https://cs.uwaterloo.ca/~y328yu/classics/levenberg.pdf) optimization algorithm to minimize the reprojection error, that is, the total sum of squared distances between the observed feature points `imagePoints` and the projected (using the current estimates for camera parameters and the poses) object points `objectPoints`.
-See [`projectPoints()`](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#void projectPoints(InputArray objectPoints, InputArray rvec, InputArray tvec, InputArray cameraMatrix, InputArray distCoeffs, OutputArray imagePoints, OutputArray jacobian, double aspectRatio)) for details.

 The function returns a matrix with the intrinsic camera parameters and a matrix with the distortion coefficients, which we can use to undistort our images.